A lymphatic drainage massage helps drain your lymph nodes by working the surface level of the skin.

-A Guide to Reabsorption
+A guide to reabsorption

 The second part of lymphatic massage is reabsorption.
 To perform this stage of massage:

-- Using a gentle, sweeping motion with just enough pressure to shift the surface of the skin.
-Massage from fingertip to hand, from hand to elbow, and from elbow to shoulder.
+- Using a gentle, sweeping motion with just enough pressure to shift the surface of the skin, massage from fingertip to hand, from hand to elbow, and from elbow to shoulder.